Understanding alcohol and other drugs use by young people

 - to escape or deal with uncomfortable feelings.

-According to the Australian Department of Health (2014), the most commonly used substances by young people in order of preference are:
+According to the Australian Institute of Health and Welfare, Australia’s youth alcohol, tobacco and other drugs report (2021), the most commonly used substances by young people in order of preference are:

 - analgesics (painkillers such as Panadol and Nurofen)

 - sedatives (such as sleeping tablets and Valium)

 - amphetamine type substances (speed, meth and ice)